Website refresh coming soon

 Regulations and legislation

 The grey headed flying-fox is listed nationally as a threatened species and protected under the Environment Protection and Biodiversity Conservation Act 1999.
-For more information visit the Department of Environment and Science.
+For more information visit the Department of Climate Change, Energy, the Environment and Water (DCCEEW).

-The Australian Government has a national recovery plan for the grey-headed flying-fox available on the Department of Environment website.
+The Australian Government has a national recovery plan for the grey-headed flying-fox available on the DCCEEW website.
 To ensure council’s actions are consistent with these laws, our RFFMP is approved by the Australian Government as a Conservation Agreement for the grey-headed flying-fox

 CSIRO is responsible for the national flying-fox monitoring program.
-Survey results for roosts within the Sunshine Coast and throughout Australia can be viewed on the Department of Environment website through the interactive map viewer.
+Survey results for roosts within the Sunshine Coast and throughout Australia can be viewed on the National Monitoring Program interactive map viewer.

-All proposed management actions at flying-fox roosts must comply with the Queensland Government's Department of Environment and Heritage Protection authorised flying-fox roost management protocols.
+All proposed management actions at flying-fox roosts must comply with the Queensland Government's Department of Environment, Science and Innovation authorised flying-fox roost management protocols.
 Management actions at roosts containing grey-headed flying-foxes must also comply with the federal governments referral guidelines.